thehez/CloudSecNotes/DevOps/Kubernetes/Kubernetes_Fundamentals.md

 ## Managed vs Self-Hosted
 Kubernetes is open source and can be deployed on traditional on-premise networks, in hybrid environments, or on public and private cloud infrastructure.

-A Managed Kubernetes deployment is one in which a third-party vendor (such as a cloud provider) manages responsibility for some or all of the work necessary for the set-up and operation of K8s.
+A Managed Kubernetes Deployment is one in which a third-party vendor (such as a cloud provider) manages responsibility for some or all of the work necessary for the set-up and operation of K8s.
 Depending on the vendor, “managed” can refer to anything from dedicated support, to hosting with pre-configured environments, to full hosting and operation.

 The most common managed solutions are those provided by cloud platforms such as Amazon EKS, Azure AKS and Google GKE.
-In these environments the control/management plane is managed by the hosting provider and the administrators only need to manage the worker nodes and application deployments.
+In these environments the control/management plane is managed by the hosting provider and the administrators only need to manage the worker nodes and application Deployments.
 Additionally each provider offers a fully managed platform such as Amazons ECS (Elastic Container Service) in which the infrastructure is completely managed and administrators only deploy the applications.

-A self-hosted cluster is one that is managed by the organisation and in which the administrator is responsible for both the control plane and the data plane; master nodes, worker nodes and application deployments.
+A self-hosted cluster is one that is managed by the organisation and in which the administrator is responsible for both the control plane and the data plane; master nodes, worker nodes and application Deployments.
 Configuring kubernetes from scratch can be a difficult process, as such there are a number of solutions that make it quicker and easier to bootstrap a kubernetes cluster, Some common products include:

 - Minikube
 - Kubernetes in Docker (KIND)